ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 1. The message was received on a secure channel that has been established using the procedure defined in this document.
-1. The authorization information tied to the sending client is valid.
+1. The access token tied to the sending client is valid.
 1. The request is destined for the resource server.
-1. The resource URI specified in the request is covered by the authorization information.
+1. The resource URI specified in the request is covered by the scope of the access token.
-1. The request method is an authorized action on the resource with respect to the authorization information.
+1. The request method is an authorized action on the resource with respect to the access token.

 Incoming CoAP requests received on a secure DTLS channel that are not thus authorized MUST be